Andrea Munro

 Biography

 Dr. Andrea Munro conducts scientific research with a team of undergraduate students.
-We investigate colloidal semiconductor nanocrystals.
-Our group examines the effect of surface chemistry on nanocrystal properties.
-We also conduct studies to better understand the chemistry that determines the final nanocrystal shape and crystal structure of a batch of colloidal nanocrystals.
-Students in the Munro Lab synthesize semiconductor nanocrystals using air-free techniques.
-We use XRD, TEM, and ICP-MS to characterize crystal shape and structure.
-Student researchers exchange the native ligands on the nanocrystal surface with novel molecules and characterize the effects of ligand exchange using UV/vis absorbance, photoluminescence, FTIR, and NMR spectroscopy.
+The team investigates colloidal semiconductor nanocrystals, examining the effect of surface chemistry on nanocrystal properties and conducting studies to better understand the chemistry that determines the final shape and crystal structure of a batch of colloidal nanocrystals.
+Students in the Munro Lab synthesize semiconductor nanocrystals using air-free techniques and use XRD, TEM, and ICP-MS to characterize nanocrystal shape, structure, and composition.
+Student researchers characterize samples using UV-vis absorbance, photoluminescence, FTIR, and NMR spectroscopy.
 Read more about Dr. Munro’s research on her research group webpage.

 Dr. Munro is currently a co-PI on the NSF-funded project, “Pathways to Culturally Sustaining STEM Teaching” designed to encourage talented STEM students to pursue K-12 STEM teaching.
 This project is part of the Robert Noyce Teacher Scholarship Program.